 If you have never listened to the teaching on the Spirit, Soul, Body Connection, it is a must coupled with the teaching on Separation.
 Also, the 8r’s to Freedom, 7 Steps to Sin, and the Father’s Love will serve you well.
 All of these were really important to me and still are to my overcoming journey and to staying free.

-And don’t forget to register for the upcoming online streaming of Overcoming P.T.S.D conference.
-You are sure to get incredible revelation and even more powerful keys to your freedom and deliverance from the tormenting reality of P.T.S.D.
+And don’t forget to watch the online Overcoming PTSD conference.
+You are sure to get incredible revelation and even more powerful keys to your freedom and deliverance from the tormenting reality of PTSD.

 Would you like to learn more about how to overcome PTSD?